i-on-project/integration/docs/batch jobs/ISEL timetable extraction batch job/isel-timetable-batch-job-architecture.md

 ![timetable-extraction-flow](isel-timetable-extraction-flow.png)

 ## Job Architecture
 With Spring Batch we can configure a Job as a sequence of ordered steps.
-A step can consist of a tasklet (a more flexible piece with no necessity of configuring readers and writers) or a step based on chunks wich will read and process a fixed number of items (a chunk) and write that chunk once.
+A step can consist of a tasklet (a more flexible piece with no necessity of configuring readers and writers) or a step based on chunks wich will read and process a fixed number of items (a chunk) and write it once.
 It has associated mandatory ItemReader and ItemWriter definitions and an optional ItemProcessor.

 The following diagram presents the sequence of steps included in the ISEL timetable extraction job: